rackerlabs/rackspace-how-to/content/cloud-backup/cloud-backup-basic-troubleshooting-on-window-2008-servers.md

 ## Restart DriveClient service

-1. To restart the driveclient service, log in to the server via RDP and click the **Start** button in the bottom-left corner of the Windows&reg; desktop.
+1. To restart the DriveClient service, log in to the server via RDP and click the **Start** button in the bottom-left corner of the Windows&reg; desktop.

 2. In the **Search** field, search for **services.msc**.